- An exception to rule #56 is now in effect for Men's B category. The numbers of players participating in "A" will no longer be restricted.

 If there is a scrum or a player accidentally falls on the ball causing the referee to lose sight of the ball, the play shall be stopped immediately.
 When the ball touches am electric lights wire, the play must be stopped immediately.
 The referee returns the ball to the team that did not touch the ball last.
 If at any time during the game, another ball appears on the surface, the play should not be stopped.
 It must continue with the legal ball until there is stoppage of play unless the ball interferes with the progression of the play.
 If the play stops, the ball is given back to the team of the player who had possession.

 The game time starts at the scheduled time with a faceoff at the center dot.
 After a goal or save, the ball must be placed behind the goal line and play shall resume as soon as the whistle is blown.

-At the scheduled start of the game (shown within the site of the Burrows Cup), if a team does not have the required number of players to start the game, the referee shall apply the following process:
+At the scheduled start of the game (shown within the website), if a team does not have the required number of players to start the game, the referee shall apply the following process:

 If the team is not ready or does not have enough players to start the game at the scheduled time, the time will start anyways and a delay of game penalty will be called.
 After the first 5 minutes, a goal will be awarded, after 10 minutes, a second one and after the first period, the game ends with a 3-0 forfeit score.

 Closing your hand on the ball is called exactly the same as it is in ice hockey.
 A minor penalty will be called if a player closes his hand on the ball and moves with it, taking an unfair advantage.